openshift/training/docs/compute/03-highly-available-control-plane.md

-# Highly Avaiable Control Plane
+# Highly Available Control Plane

 The install creates a highly available control plane by default for the target platform.